bjh21/mal/docs/GC.md

 `gc_mark`, passing in `repl_env` as its argument.
 This will ensure that objects referenced from it are not freed.

+#### Step 3

+Step 3 introduces environments, so `gc_mark` needs to be extended to support them.
+At this point the garbage-collector starts to be properly useful: if you instument it you should be able to see it keeping objects while they're referenced by `repl_env` and freeing them when they're removed.

 TODO: restructure in terms of steps:

-step 3: Extend `gc_mark` to support environments.

 step 4: Move GC calls to `EVAL`, add `gc_roots`.